We’re closed May 29 for Memorial Day. See special hours.

 Have any questions?

 Curator at Large

 After completing his doctorate in film from Northwestern University, Horrigan worked at Walker Art Center in Minneapolis and at the American Film Institute in Los Angeles.
-His freelance media projects include 1989’s Video Against AIDS touring program, co-curated for the Video Data Bank, and he’s a frequent contributor to art and media-related publications.
+His freelance media projects include 1989’s Video Against AIDS touring program, cocurated for the Video Data Bank; acting as one of the Curatorial Advisory team for the 2008 Whitney Biennial; and curating the 2008 launch exhibition of Access to Life, cosponsored by Magnum Photos and the Global Fund to Fight AIDS, Tuberculosis and Malaria.
+He’s a frequent contributor to art and media-related publications.